 Note: If you are completing the ServiceIQ assessment on Day 2, you will need to be familiar with the content and concepts in the unit workbook before attending this session.

 - Please register early, using the booking button above.
 Places may be restricted if there is high demand.

 - If you have any questions, contact National Services Te Paerangi on or freephone 0508 NSTP HELP (0508 678 743).

 What else do I need to know?

 - Bring a pen and paper to take notes

 - Bring your lunch (morning & afternoon tea will be provided)

-- Please be aware that your photo may be taken during the workshop, and photos may be used for National Services Te Paerangi purposes
+- Please be aware that your photo may be taken during the workshop, and photos may be used for National Services Te Paerangi purposes.

-- If you are being assessed for this unit standard, you will be required to complete some pre-course work (details will be emailed to participants on registration).
+- If you are being assessed for this unit standard, you may be required to complete some pre-course work (details will be emailed to participants on registration).
 It is also recommended that you come to the assessment having completed the tasks in your workbook.